Liuhongzhi2018/LearningforIELTS/Reading_4_TFNG.md

 False-反义词设置：raw material on which the Law of Effect operates is not as clearly known as 36.Many scientists are now turning away from the notion of intelligent design and genius.
 NG-题干中信息不存在：The time seems right for abandoning the naive notions of intelligent design and genius

+C16 Test1 Part1

+1.Polar bears suffer from various health problems due to the build-up of fat under their skin。 False-关系型驳斥：Yet the polar bear experiences no such consequences.
+2.The study done by Liu and his colleagues compared different groups of polar bears.
+False-反义词设置：polar bears with that of their closest relatives.
+3.Liu and colleagues were the first researchers to compare polar bears and brown bears genetically.
+NG-题干中信息不存在：They compared the genetic structure of polar bears 4.Polar bears are able to control their levels of ‘bad’ cholesterol by genetic means.
+True-单句同义改写：polar bears had a gene known as APoB, which reduces levels of low-density lipoproteins (LDLs) – a form of ‘bad’ cholesterol
+5.Female polar bears are able to survive for about six months without food.
+True-单句同义改写：This process results in about six months of fasting 6.It was found that the bones of female polar bears were very weak when they came out of their dens in spring.
+False-反义词设置：Despite this, their bones remain strong and dense.
+7.The polar bear’s mechanism for increasing bone density could also be used by people one day.
+True-单句同义改写：If the mechanism of bone remodelling in polar bears can be understood, many bedridden humans, and even astronauts, could potentially benefit.

+C16 Test1 Part2
+25.B.There is disagreement concerning the length of his reign.
+Djoser is thought to have reigned for 19 years, but some historians and scholars attribute a much longer time for his rule 26.A.few of his possessions were still in his tomb when archaeologists found it. all archaeologists found were a small number of his valuables overlooked by the thieves.

+C16 Test1 Part3
+27.B.the extent to which AI will alter the nature of the work that people do. all workers will need to adapt as their occupations evolve alongside increasingly capable machines.
+28.D.It is a key factor driving current developments in the workplace. believes that some of the most fundamental changes are happening as a result of the ‘algorithmication’ of jobs 29.C.staff making sure that AI produces the results that they want Pachidi and colleagues even observed people developing strategies to make the algorithm work to their own advantage.
+30.D.illustrates how changes in the job market can be successfully handled.
+But social policies can tackle this through retraining and redeployment.

 C11 Test1 Part1